-- at least a 20 per cent reduction in anthropogenic endof-catchment loads of sediment in priority areas, on the way to achieving up to a 50 per cent reduction by 2025 - at least a 20 per cent reduction in anthropogenic endof-catchment loads of particulate nutrients in priority areas - at least a 60 per cent reduction in end-ofcatchment pesticide loads in priority areas.
+- at least a 50 per cent reduction in anthropogenic end-ofcatchment dissolved inorganic nitrogen loads in priority areas, on the way to achieving up to an 80 per cent reduction in nitrogen by 2025 - at least a 20 per cent reduction in anthropogenic end-of-catchment loads of sediment in priority areas, on the way to achieving up to a 50 per cent reduction by 2025 - at least a 20 per cent reduction in anthropogenic endof-catchment loads of particulate nutrients in priority areas - at least a 60 per cent reduction in end-ofcatchment pesticide loads in priority areas

-[From Reef Water Quality Protection Plan 2013 targets, based on a comparison with a 2009 baseline]
+[From Reef Water Quality Protection Plan 2013 targets, based on a comparison with a 2009

+By 2018:

-- By 2018: • 90 per cent of sugarcane, horticulture, cropping and grazing lands are managed using best management practice systems (soil, nutrient and pesticides) in priority areas - Minimum 70 per cent late dry season groundcover on grazing lands - The extent of riparian vegetation is increased - There is no net loss of the extent, and an improvement in the ecological processes and environmental values, of natural wetlands.
+- 90 per cent of sugarcane, horticulture. cropping and grazing lands are managed using best management practice systems (soil, nutrient and pesticides) in priority areas - Minimum 70 per cent late dry season groundcover on grazing lands - · The extent of riparian vegetation is increased - There is no net loss of the extent, and an improvement in the ecological processes and environmental values, of natural wetlands.